viccyc/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Ruby and Rails 4.2.
+Took an existing code base and made some major functionality enhancements.

 ## Setup